yusuke/shogun/README.md

 Currently you can:
  - See the list of available Java distributions
  - Choose to make a specified distribution / version the default
- - Install or uninstall JDK
+ - Install or uninstall JDK, or any SDKs available from [SDKMAN!](https://sdkman.io)
+ - Detect locally installed JDKs, register them with [SDKMAN!](https://sdkman.io)
- - Reveal the specified JDK Home in Finder from OS Task tray.
+ - Reveal specified JDK Home in Finder from OS Task tray.

 ## How to Build